ossimlabs/ossim/README.md

  * test your modification,
  * then create a pull request.

 The moderators will review the request and merge your changes to "dev".
 At that point, the automated continuous integration system (GoCD) will get triggered to perform a build and test.
-If there are any failures, your merge commit will be backed out and you'll be publicly ridiculed.
+If there are any failures, your merge commit will be backed out.

 #How to Build
 The easy way is to just run the script in `ossim/scripts/build.sh`.
 This approach should work for the default build configuration.
 This currently works for both linux and Mac.
 We hope to soon have a Windows `build.bat` file and world peace.
 Assuming all dependencies were met and no compile/link errors occured, this script will generate all build binaries under a sibling directory to the ossim repo directory, namely, `ossim/../build`.
 See the section on environment variables below for options on customizing the build location.